 As you can see, there’s never a dull moment at William and Mary, even in February.
 I am continuing to make the most of the rest of my time at College and could not be more excited for the upcoming week.
 I love this school.

-Categories: Academics, Arts & Culture, Campus Life, Charter Day, Greek Life, Research, Student Blogs, Student Clubs & Orgs, Study Away, Traditions & Events, Williamsburg
+Categories: Academics, Arts & Culture, Campus Life, Charter Day, Fraternity & Sorority Life, Research, Student Blogs, Student Clubs & Orgs, Study Away, Traditions & Events, Williamsburg